 Comprehensive Perinatal Services Program (CPSP)

-The Comprehensive Perinatal Services Program (CPSP) was created to reduce morbidity and mortality among low-income women and their infants in California through enhanced prenatal care.
-CPSP provides a wide range of services to pregnant women from conception through 60 days postpartum.
+The Comprehensive Perinatal Services Program (CPSP) was created to provide a wide range of perinatal services to Medi-Cal eligible pregnant women from conception through postpartum.
+CPSP aims to improve birth outcomes, including reducing the incidence of preterm births and low birth weight infants.

 CPSP is part of Maternal, Child and Adolescent Health (MCAH) and is required by the following authorities: Health & Safety Code, Sections 104560-104569 and 123475-123525; California Welfare and Institutions Code, Sections 14132(u) and 14134.5(a-j); and California Code of Regulations Title 22, Sections 51179-51179.0 and 51504.